-Macintosh is promoting Safari for Windows as “the world’s quickest and most straightforward to-utilize web program.”
+Macintosh is promoting Safari Browser for Windows as “the world’s quickest and most straightforward to-utilize web program.”
 Fast, perhaps, in page rendering speed, yet ludicrously ease back to dispatch… on my fresh out of the plastic new, 2.33 GHz Core-2 Duo portable workstation, it sets aside a crazy measure of opportunity to dispatch: 57 seconds, amid which you don’t get a hourglass, so you don’t know it’s starting.

 By correlation, Firefox takes around 3 seconds and Internet Explorer takes around 2.